41° 08′ N, 08° 36′ W

 How to get around

 Navigating on foot through Porto is relatively easy and all sights can be walked.
 This is also how we explored the city.
 However, you will encounter quite a few steep slopes and hills in the city, which can be sometimes a bit more exhausting to move around, especially on very warm days.
-Fortunately, Porto has a good public transport network, such as buses an metro and even a funicular that takes you up and downhill without any effort.
+Fortunately, Porto has a good public transport network, such as buses, metro, and even a funicular that takes you up and downhill without any effort.

 If you plan on using public transport, it’s worth checking out the ‘Porto Card‘.
-This pass gives you unlimited acces to public transport, free entry to 11 museums and many more discounts.
+This pass gives you unlimited access to public transport, free entry to 11 museums, and many more discounts.

 How many days for Porto